Confidence increasing in formation of a tropical system in the southeastern Gulf, but there’s no threat to Texas

 The other global model ensembles are not dissimilar to the European model shown above.
 Our best high resolution, operational models are starting to coalesce around a landfall somewhere between Destin, Florida, and Cedar Key, Florida.
 However given that a center of circulation has not formed, overall confidence in where precisely this storm will go about five days from now is necessarily low.

-The most important message I want to leave readers with today is that residents of the Gulf coast from southeastern Louisiana all the way to Fort Meyers, Florida, should be keeping tabs on this system over the next couple of days.
+The most important message I want to leave readers with today is that residents of the Gulf coast from southeastern Louisiana all the way to Fort Myers, Florida, should be keeping tabs on this system over the next couple of days.

 As a space guy, I’m also watching closely for impacts to NASA’s Crew-9 launch from Cape Canaveral, Florida, presently scheduled for Thursday afternoon.